 Sending cash on delivery and non-carriage paid (ex-works) is currently not possible in the Benelux.
 We return these shipments to the sender.

 If you send a parcel to a business address that has been closed due to the coronavirus, we will also return your shipment.

 Collection of shipments

-Collecting a shipment at a DHL Terminal is only possible in the Netherlands.
-Our DHL locations in Belgium are closed for external visits.
+Collecting a shipment at a DHL Parcel Terminal is possible again.
+All DHL Parcel locations in the Benelux are open for external visits.

-We are reducing the number of contact moments between the DHL ServicePoints and couriers.
-As a result, a shipment to or from a DHL ServicePoint may take a day longer than usual.
+Online shopping is booming due to the coronavirus.
+This early spring rush may cause some delays.
 The delivery time to the Dutch Wadden Sea Islands is now 48 hours, because there are fewer boats travelling between the mainland and the islands.
 Texel still has a next-day service.